Selling a House in South Carolina: Tax Implications

 Primary Residence Exclusion Benefits

-• Qualifications for Exclusion: The home must have been your main residence for at least two out of the last five years before the sale.
+- Qualifications for Exclusion: The home must have been your primary residence for at least two of the last five years before the sale.

 These tax breaks can save significant money, reducing the taxable amount and increasing your net proceeds from the sale.